 In most cases, it’s easy to take the numbers from Form 1099 INT and transfer them to the appropriate place on your tax return.
 The figures to focus on are in boxes 1,3 and 8.
 Boxes 1 and 3 show regular taxable interest income and taxable interest from US saving bonds and treasury bonds.
 Box 8 shows tax-exempt interest.

 If you received more than $1,500 of taxable interest during the tax year, you report all of that interest income on Schedule B attached to your Form 1040.
-When your earnings didn’t reach that threshold, you don’t need to fill out Schedule B. You just report tax-exempt interest and taxable interest on lines 2a and 2b of your Form 1040.
+When your earnings don’t reach that threshold, you don’t need to fill out Schedule B. You just report tax-exempt interest and taxable interest on lines 2a and 2b of your Form 1040.

-Banks and brokerage firms only required to send you a Form when they pay $10 as interest during the year.
+Banks and brokerage firms are only required to send you a Form when they pay $10 as interest during the year.
 Even though you earned $5 as interest from a savings account, it’s still taxable.
 So, it’s a good idea to keep track of it yourself too.
-Because you must report all interest income on tax return.
+Because you must report all interest income on your tax return.

-Ways to avoid taxes on 1099 INT income?
+Ways to Avoid Taxes on 1099 INT Income?

 It’s hard to avoid paying taxes on your interest income, but there are a few strategies to avoid taxes on 1099 INT income.
 Especially with assets that generate a lot of income.

 - Keep assets in tax-exempt accounts such as Roth IRA or Roth 401(k).
 No matter what the investment is, you never owe taxes on anything earned in such accounts.